Hiking Sticks—Benefits, Sizing and Proper Techniques

 1. Remember your number.

 b.
-Once you know your number, you can easily pick up a trekking pole and set it immediately to your optimal fit.
+Once you know your number, you can easily pick up a pole and set it immediately to your optimal fit.

 2. How do you find your number?